Uokoroafor/transformer_from_scratch/README.md

 It enacts the components of the transformer architecture in the pre-Norm style, which is the style used in the original paper.

 The key components are:
-- *Positional Encoding*: This is a sine and cosine function that is added to the input embeddings to give the model a sense of position in the sequence.
+- *Positional Encoding*: This is a sine or cosine function that is added to the input embeddings to give the model a sense of position in the sequence.
 <br><br>
 - *Scaled Dot Product Attention*: This is the attention mechanism used in the Transformer.
 It is a dot product between the query and key vectors, scaled by the square root of the dimension of the key vectors.
 The output is a weighted sum of the value vectors.
 <br><br>